rudolf-dvoracek-oxinst/Examples/NetLogging/README.md

 ```
 3. Run the project SerilogLogger.
 4. Open the latest log file %PROGRAMDATA%\Examples\Serilog.*.txt.
-5. In the log, you will also see the public properties of the Car object.
+5. In the log, you will also see the public properties of the Car object serialized into the JSON file.
+6. You can create simple parser and select only objects which match desired criteria.